AkshayaVenkat811/Oscars_2024/Oscars_2024.md

 # BEST ACTRESS
+Emma Stone for  Poor Things is the WINNER.
-Annett Bening - Nyad
+The other nominations were Annett Bening - Nyad,
-Lily Gladstone - Killers of the Flower Moon
+Lily Gladstone - Killers of the Flower Moon,
-Sandra Huller - Anatomy of a Fall
+Sandra Huller - Anatomy of a Fall,
-Carey Mulligan - Maestro
+Carey Mulligan - Maestro.
-Emma Stone - Poor Things -  WINNER

 # BEST ACTOR
+Cillian Murphy for Oppenheimer is the  WINNER.
-Bradley Cooper - Maestro
-‘Colman Domingo - Rustin
+The other nominations were Bradley Cooper - Maestro, ‘Colman Domingo - Rustin,
-Paul Giamatti - The Holdovers
+Paul Giamatti - The Holdovers,
-Cillian Murphy - Oppenheimer -  WINNER
-Jeffrey Wright - American Fiction
+Jeffrey Wright - American Fiction.

 # BEST SUPPORTING ACTOR
+Robert Downey Jr for Oppenheimer is the WINNER .
-Sterling K Brown - American Fiction
-Robert De Niro - Killers of the Flower Moon
+The other nominations were Sterling K Brown - American Fiction, Robert De Niro - Killers of the Flower Moon,
-Robert Downey Jr - Oppenheimer - WINNER
-Ryan Gosling - Barbie
+Ryan Gosling - Barbie,
-Mark Ruffalo - Poor Things
+Mark Ruffalo - Poor Things.

 # BEST DIRECTOR
+Oppenheimer for Christopher Nolan is the WINNER
-Anatomy of a Fall - Justine Triet
-Killers of the Flower Moon - Martin Scorsese Oppenheimer - Christopher Nolan - WINNER
+The other nominations were Anatomy of a Fall - Justine Triet , Killers of the Flower Moon - Martin Scorsese ,
-Poor Things - Yorgos Lanthimos
+Poor Things - Yorgos Lanthimos ,
-The Zone of Interest - Jonathan Glazer
+The Zone of Interest - Jonathan Glazer.

-BEST SUPPORTING ACTRESS
+# BEST SUPPORTING ACTRESS
-Emily Blunt - Oppenheimer
-Danielle Brooks - The Color Purple
+Da’Vine Joy Randolph for The Holdovers is the WINNER The other nominations were Emily Blunt - Oppenheimer, Danielle Brooks - The Color Purple,
-America Ferrera - Barbie
+America Ferrera - Barbie,
-Jodie Foster - Nyad
+Jodie Foster - Nyad.
-Da’Vine Joy Randolph - The Holdovers - WINNER